ursa-mikail/pqc_mechanisms/multivariate/readme.md

 The oil and vinegar separation creates the perfect trapdoor: **easy for the key owner, hard for everyone else**.

+The vinegar variables are secret and which we will only know, and the oil ones will be discovered if we know the vinegar variables.
+The trap door is that we do not let the oil variables mix, and where they do mix in the matrix, we will have zeros (the trap door).

 ![vinegar_and_oil](vinegar_and_oil.png)

 ![vinegar_and_oil_derive](vinegar_and_oil_derive.png)